-Welcome to a new school year of News You Can Use!
+Welcome to a new school year: HIGHLIGHTING

 Last year, the beginning-of-the-month blog focused on different reading programs educators could use with their students to support reading AIM-VA digital files.
 In 2022-2023, the focus will be on common electronic reading features that students can use to enhance their reading experience.
-The first one we will discuss is the HIGHTLIGHTING feature available when reading digital text.
+The first one we will discuss is the HIGHLIGHTING feature available when reading digital text.

 What is highlighting in digital text?